reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 Print output
 ------------

-The ESL print functions now support the Standard Lisp escape convention and down-casing of identifiers (when !*LOWER is non-nil).
+The ESL print functions support the Standard Lisp escape convention and down-casing of identifiers (when !*LOWER is non-nil).
-This does not appear to have caused any significant loss of speed.

 Current status of Emacs REDUCE
 ------------------------------

-The batch-mode build process now attempts to build all packages and appears to succeed with most of them, but there is a handful of problems still to be resolved.
-An important package failing to compile can have a knock-on effect and prevent a number of other packages from compiling.
+The build process builds (almost) all packages, apparently successfully.

 Test files
 ----------

 Emacs REDUCE currently runs all of "alg/alg.tst" correctly but about 20 times slower than the time shown in "alg.rlg".
-(Slightly slower after the addition of bignum support -- maybe 24 times slower.
-And after the addition of better output maybe 26 times slower.
-This is not surprising and may be improvable.)

 Poly package